Leander ISD has received federal stimulus dollars to help offset unexpected costs caused by the pandemic.

 Focus on ensuring every student can fully engage with learning while also having access to outstanding enrichment opportunities.
 The equity-minded investment will help improve technology and expand opportunities for students to fully explore their passions.
-The district plans to allocate 14 percent ($4,703,325) of its ESSER funds to the following strategies:
+ESSER II grant ended at the end of the 2022-2023 school year.

 |Special Education Software||$31,729||$31,729|

 |Virtual School:Extra Class sessions||$3,500|

 |Virtual SLP (.33)||$24,124|